halcyonseeker/leibowitz/README.md

   - [ ] Search and listing:
     - [ ] Support changing the sort order and criterion for all data listings
-    - [ ] Support filtering by tag for all data listings
-    - [ ] Advanced search options, requires change to core full-text search schema.

 Future Work
 -----------